 - Rub garlic like a paste on meat before roasting.

-- Use it in hummus, guacamole or other dips that call for garlic.
+- Use it in hummus, or add to 4-ingredient guacamole, or other dips that call for garlic.

-- Spread it on a slice of crusty bread, crackers or make garlic toast.
+- Spread it on a slice of crusty bread, crackers, or toast.

 How to Roast Garlic Cloves and Freeze Them